prayag2002/ClassFlow/README.md

 Two sessions overlap if: A.startTime < B.endTime AND A.endTime > B.startTime
 ```
 Back-to-back sessions (A.end === B.start) do NOT conflict.

+### 5. Framework Choice: NestJS over Spring Boot
+I chose NestJS (TypeScript/Node.js) over Spring Boot (Java).
+NestJS mirrors Spring Boot's modular architecture (Controllers, Services, Modules) and Dependency Injection features, providing the same enterprise-level code organization.
+However, NestJS offers higher development velocity, a single-language ecosystem (enabling the backend, frontend dashboard, and scripting all to be written in TypeScript), and an asynchronous non-blocking runtime that is highly efficient for concurrent I/O-bound operations like scheduling and booking.
+For a deeper breakdown of the decision, see **[DECISION.md](DECISION.md)**.

 ## Project Structure